LIFE-Home/MistyGPT/README.md

 ### Important components

-- `api/app.py`: Main file for running the API (hosted on Vercel)
+- `api/app.py`: Main file for running the API

+- `api/grid.json`: Editable file to modify locations for navigation

 - `api/guides.json`: Editable file to customize prompt to the GPT

-- `api/grid.json`: Editable file to modify locations for navigation

 - `src/MistyGPT/MistyGPT.js`: JavaScript wrapper for controlling the interactions between the robot and the API for the MistyGPT skill